 NAACP Says Georgia City Discriminates in Provision of Utility Services

 ATLANTA, Ga.
-(CN) – The NAACP claims in court that officials in LaGrange, Georgia are enforcing unlawful policies that prevent blacks, other minorities and immigrants from obtaining city utility services.
+(CN) – The NAACP claims in court that officials in LaGrange, Georgia, are enforcing unlawful policies that prevent minorities and immigrants from obtaining city utility services.

 In a lawsuit filed May 18 in Atlanta, the civil rights organization and a number of LaGrange residents say the actions of city officials clearly violate the Fair Housing Act.